 Exemptions regarding export subsidies under Article 27.2(b) of the ASCM reached the time limits for expiration at the end of 2015.
-Member countries granted the exemptions were required to abolish all export subsidies by the end of 2015, after the final two-year phase-out period, and their notifications will be reviewed in the future.
-For more details concerning the background, see pages 380-381 in the 2017 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, EPA/FTA and IIA -.
+Member countries granted the exemptions were required to abolish all export subsidies by the end of 2015, after the final two-year phase-out period, and their notifications are being reviewed by the subsidy committee.1

+For more details concerning the background, see pages 380-381 in the 2017 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, EPA/FTA and IIA -..